Linda Greenhouse: Career

 Greenhouse began her 40-year career at The New York Times covering state government in the paper's bureau in Albany.
-After completing her master's degree on a Ford Foundation fellowship, she returned to the Times and covered 29 sessions of the Supreme Court from 1978 to 2007, with the exception of two years during the mid-1980s during which she covered Congress.
+After completing her master's degree on a Ford Foundation fellowship, she returned to the Times and covered every session of the Supreme Court from 1978 to 2007, with the exception of two years in the mid-1980s when she was a Congressional reporter.
 Since 1981, she has published over 2,800 articles in the Times.
 She has been a regular guest on the PBS program Washington Week.

-In 2008, Greenhouse accepted an offer from The New York Times for an early retirement at the end of the Supreme Court session in the summer of 2008.
-Seven of the nine sitting Justices attended a goodbye party for Greenhouse on June 12, 2008.
+At the conclusion of the Supreme Court session in the summer of 2008, Greenhouse accepted a Times offer for early retirement.
+Seven of the nine sitting Justices attended a goodbye party for her on June 12, 2008.
+After retiring, she continued to blog for the Times in their "Opinionator" section, and wrote occasional guest columns.

-In 2010, Greenhouse and co-author Reva Siegel put out a book on the development of the abortion debate prior to the 1973 Supreme Court ruling on the subject: Before Roe v.
-Wade.
-This was largely a selection of primary documents, though with some commentary.
+In 2010, Greenhouse and Reva Siegel co-authored a book on the history of the U.S. abortion debate prior to the 1973 Roe v.
+Wade decision.
+Titled Before Roe v.
+Wade, the book is largely a selection of primary documents, with commentary provided by the two authors.

-From 2010 to 2021, Greenhouse wrote a biweekly opinion column for The New York Times, centered on the Supreme Court.
+From 2010 to 2021, Greenhouse wrote a bi-weekly opinion column for The New York Times, centered on the Supreme Court and the law.
+Since 2016, she has been a regular contributor to The New York Review of Books.

-Greenhouse criticized US policies and actions at Guantanamo Bay, Abu Ghraib, and Haditha in a 2006 speech at Harvard University.
-In it, Greenhouse said she started crying a few years back at a Simon & Garfunkel concert because her generation hadn't done a better job of running the country than previous generations.
+In a 2006 speech at Harvard's Radcliffe Institute for Advanced Study, Greenhouse criticized US policies and actions at Guantanamo Bay, Abu Ghraib, and Haditha.
+In the speech, she recalled her struggles as a young woman with gender discrimination: "I was the Harvard stringer for the Boston Herald, which regularly printed, and paid me for, my accounts of student unrest and other newsworthy events at Harvard.
+But when it came time during my senior year to look for a job in journalism, the Herald would not even give me an interview, and neither would the Boston Globe, because these newspapers had no interest in hiring women."
+She also told an anecdote about attending a Simon & Garfunkel reunion concert in 2003.
+She said that midway through the concert she surprised herself by suddenly breaking into tears as she realized her generation had not done a better job than previous generations of running the country.

 Awards and prizes

 Greenhouse was awarded the Pulitzer Prize in Journalism (Beat Reporting) in 1998 "for her consistently illuminating coverage of the United States Supreme Court."
 In 2004, she received the Goldsmith Career Award for Excellence in Journalism and the John Chancellor Award for Excellence in Journalism.
 She was a Radcliffe Institute Medal winner in 2006.

-When she was at Radcliffe, she said in a speech given in 2006, "I was the Harvard stringer for the Boston Herald, which regularly printed, and paid me for, my accounts of student unrest and other newsworthy events at Harvard.
-But when it came time during my senior year to look for a job in journalism, the Herald would not even give me an interview, and neither would the Boston Globe, because these newspapers had no interest in hiring women."